TomVer99/FHICT-typst-template/documentation/manual.typ

   [#icon-val\Default: `none`],
 )

 The `subtitle` parameter is used to set the subtitle of the document.
-If it is set to #print_type("none"), the subtitle will not be displayed.
+If it is set to #print-type("none"), the subtitle will not be displayed.

 #codly(header: [ #strong[Example code] ])
 ```typ